What Is Cloud Computing? | The Basics of Digital Outsourcing

 Luckily, it’s a pretty simple idea, technically demanding, but simple none-the-less.
 On paper, cloud computing is just another way for humans to share resources and increase production.

 When you use cloud computing you are essentially outsourcing a computer-related task the same way a company may choose to outsource a task like accounting, manufacturing, customer support, or human resources to name a few.

 Cloud computing instead outsources tasks such as data storage, web server hosting, Bitcoin mining (warning), and software management among others.

 What’s All the Fuss About?

 In order to really understand the perks of cloud computing let’s paint a picture of two similar e-commerce businesses.
-Both businesses are selling a product and using a website as their primary sales portal.
+Both businesses are selling a product and using a website that has achieved good SEO with the help of services like MashOn.
 Both are also new businesses with a small customer base but can reasonably expect to increase traffic to their e-commerce store in the future.

 The first business, let’s call it Tod’s Toys, is running their website on locally installed servers and hosts all their own data.
 Not to worry though, Tod’s Toys has an excellent CTO running the operation and has the current hardware/software stack purring along.

 The second business, this one named Gupta’s Guitars, is a little more bespoke and decided to instead opt for hosting their website on a cloud server.
 Gupta’s Guitars also has a capable CTO monitoring the online store’s health.